Ferrari extends Maranello and Modena manufacturing suspension until 3 May 2020

-Ferrari N.V. (“Ferrari” o la “Società”) has extended the suspension of its manufacturing activity until 3 May 2020, in accordance with today’s Government announcement.
+Ferrari N.V. (“Ferrari” o la “Società”) (NYSE/MTA: RACE ) has extended the suspension of its manufacturing activity until 3 May 2020, in accordance with today’s Government announcement.

 All activities that can be managed by smart working will continue regularly as in the past weeks.
 The Company will continue to pay days of absence for all of those unable to adopt this solution, as it has done since closure of its premises on 14 March.